hpehl/dockerfiles/wildfly/monitor/README.md

 ### InfluxDB & Grafana

-The monitoring is done using InfluxDB and Grafana.
-The monitor demo requires a InfluxDB called `monitor`.
+The monitoring is done using a combination of InfluxDB and Grafana to record and visualize the metrics.
+The demo requires a InfluxDB called `monitor`.
 Start an instance using the docker image at [hpehl/influx-grafana](https://registry.hub.docker.com/u/hpehl/influx-grafana/) and these parameters:

-    docker run -d -p 80:80 -p 8083:8083 -p 8086:8086 --name=influx -e PRE_CREATE_DB=monitor hpehl/influx-grafana
+    docker run -d -p 80:80 --name=influx -e PRE_CREATE_DB=monitor hpehl/influx-grafana

 ### WildFly

-WildFly is started in standalone mode based on the official `jboss/wildfly` docker image.
+WildFly is started in standalone mode based on the official [jboss/wildfly](https://registry.hub.docker.com/u/jboss/wildfly/) docker image.
 It's bundled with the [wildfly-monitor](https://github.com/rhq-project/wildfly-monitor) subsystem, the WildFly [kitchensink](https://github.com/wildfly/quickstart/tree/master/kitchensink) quickstart sample and a pre-defined set of data-input configuration to monitor specific resources in WildFly:

 ```xml
 <subsystem xmlns="urn:org.rhq.metrics:wildfly-monitor:1.0">